MRtrix3/mrtrix3/docs/quantitative_structural_connectivity/global_tractography.rst

 Per tissue response function estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Input response functions for single-fibre WM, GM and CSF can be estimated directly from the data.
+Input response functions for single-fibre WM, GM and CSF can be estimated from
-The most convenient way of doing so, is via the ``dwi2response dhollander`` algorithm
-(`Dhollander et al. (2016) <#references>`__):
+the data using any of the available multi-tissue `response function estimation
+<response_function_estimation>`__ methods.

+In the original global tractography paper (`Christiaens et al. (2015) <#references>`__),
+response functions were estimated using a prior tissue segmentation obtained from a
+coregistered structural T1 scan.
+This pipeline can be most closely replicated using the
+``5ttgen`` and ``dwi2response msmt_5tt`` commands:

 ::

+  5ttgen fsl T1.mif 5tt.mif
-  dwi2response dhollander dwi.mif wm_response.txt gm_response.txt csf_response.txt
+  dwi2response msmt_5tt dwi.mif 5tt.mif wm_response.txt gm_response.txt csf_response.txt

 where

+- ``T1.mif`` is a coregistered T1 data set from the same subject (input)

+- ``5tt.mif`` is the resulting tissue type segmentation, used subsequently used in the response function estimation (output/input)

 - ``dwi.mif`` is the same dwi data set as used above (input)

 - ``<tissue>_response.txt`` is the tissue-specific response function as used above (output)

-Note that the order of the tissue responses output for this algorithm is always: WM, GM, CSF.

-Other methods exist, notably ``dwi2response msmt_5tt``, but this requires a co-registered T1 volume
-and very accurate correction of EPI geometric distortions (both up to sub-voxel accuracy), as well as
-accurate segmentation of the T1 volume.
-Even then, still, ``dwi2response msmt_5tt`` may be less accurate than ``dwi2response dhollander``
-in a range of scenarios (`Dhollander et al. (2016) <#references>`__).
+The difference between the default behaviour of ``dwi2response msmt_5tt`` and the method described in `Jeurissen et al. (2014) <#references>`__ and `Christiaens et al. (2015) <#references>`__ is that instead of selecting WM single-fibre voxels using an FA threshold, the ``dwi2response tournier`` algorithm is used.

+Note that this process is dependent on accurate correction of EPI geometric distortions, and rigid-body registration between the DWI and T1 modalities, such that the T1 image can be reliably used to select pure-tissue voxels in the DWI volumes.
+Failure to achieve these may result in inappropriate voxels being used for response function estimation, with concomitant errors in tissue estimates.

 Parameters
 ~~~~~~~~~~